 Sex Offenses include, but are not limited to statutory rape (Penal Code § 269), arranging to meet a minor for sex (Penal Code § 288.4), lewd acts with a child under 14 (Penal Code § 288(a)), molestation of a child under 18 (Penal Code § 647.6), possession of child pornography (Penal Code § 311), rape (Penal Code § 261(a)), public urination (Penal Code §§ 372, 374.3(a) or a local city code), prostitution (Penal Code § 647(b)) and indecent exposure (Penal Code § 314).

 Greg Hill & Associates understand how the stigma of such charges can destroy marriages, thoroughly ruin reputations and end one’s career, even if the charges are eventually dismissed or you are found not guilty.

-What makes such consequences all the more painful is that the charges are often untrue or greatly exaggerated.
-They may be initiated by an ex-wife seeking to ruin our client’s life because our client began divorce proceedings.
-A teenager may also report sexual abuse when the dad or mom refuse to let her move out or date a boy at school who the parents fear.
+What makes simply facing such charges all the more painful is that the charges are often untrue or greatly exaggerated.
+They may be fabricated by an ex-wife seeking to ruin our client’s life because our client began divorce proceedings.
+A teenager may also report sexual abuse when the dad or mom refuse to let her move out or date a boy at school who the parents dislike.
 Other times, the charges may be true, but they are inflated also for an ulterior purpose.

-We further appreciate how a conviction for most sex offenses carry with it a lifetime sexual offender registration requirement under Penal Code § 290 and “public shaming” by identification of the client on the Megan’s List website.
-In the most serious sex cases, the client may be found to be a Sexually Violent Predator (SVP) and subject to delays in release back to the public even after he or she has fulfilled the prison sentence.
+We further appreciate how a conviction for most sex offenses carry with it a lifetime sexual offender registration requirement under Penal Code § 290 (although this will be modified as of January 1, 2022 under Senate Bill 384 for many 290 registrants), consecutive, rather than concurrent, sentencing, and “public shaming” by identification of the client on the Megan’s List website.

 For answers to some of the most commonly asked Sex Offense questions, please click on the following links: